 Return to Kinsta and create a new site.
 Select the Install WordPress option.
 Copy the temporary URL for the newly created WordPress site.

-Then, log into your InstaWP dashboard and go to Staging.
+Then, log in to your InstaWP dashboard and go to Staging.

-Select the Migrate via URL option.
+In the next window, select the Migrate via URL option.

 Enter the temporary URL for the new WordPress site on Kinsta and click on the Connect Website button.